Natural Ways to Help Treat Hypothyroidism

-There are also more subtle symptoms that can help us detect this difficult-to-diagnose disease: pale complexion, hair loss, thinning in the outer corners of the eyebrows, and very dry skin.
+There are subtle symptoms that can help you detect this difficult-to-diagnose disease: pale complexion, hair loss, thinning in the outer corners of the eyebrows, and very dry skin.

-If we suffer from hypothyroidism, it is good for us to eat the following foods regularly:
+If you have this condition, it’s good for you to eat the following foods regularly:

 - Iodized salt or sea salt

 - Seafood and iodine-rich algaes like kelp, fucus, and spirulina

 If you don’t like algae (we recommend the organic kind, so that it doesn’t contain toxic substances), you can take it as a pill supplement.
 Besides giving you iodine, it also provides many other minerals and essential amino acids that are beneficial for your body.

 Another option would be to prepare an algae salt.
 To do this, you should grind up sea salt and the algae of your choice, along with some aromatic herbs.
 Then, mix everything and store it in an airtight container.
 The salt will act as a preservative.
 You can then use the mixture the same way you would normally use salt in soups, stews, etc.

 On the other hand, you should avoid the following foods, because they block your body’s iodine absorption:

 - Refined foods

 - Tap water